 The Memories Are All That’s Left

-I’m sad to say it, but last Christmas season, my husband and I had way too much “Grinch” (our hearts were three sizes too small), and way too little of the “good tidings of great joy” that is supposed to come during the Christmas season.
+Several years ago at Christmas, my husband and I had way too much “Grinch” (our hearts were three sizes too small), and way too little of the “good tidings of great joy” that is supposed to come during the Christmas season.
 We were simply stressed out and super tired, which we all know is a recipe for discord in any marriage.
 Preparing for Christmas is a lot of work, especially for the woman of the house, and I felt disappointed and sad.

 The good news is that when I awoke on December 27th, God began a work in my heart.
 I repented and asked God to help me remember the good times and not dwell on anything that recently went wrong.
 My hubby and I talked about our bad attitudes and told each other we were sorry.
 We then started naming the blessings God had given us and all the ways He had answered our prayers.
 We finished our time together with a moment of prayer, thanking God for His goodness and our fun memories.
 The words of Psalm 9:1 came alive in our hearts.